theramiyer/blog/_posts/2019/2019-12-07-were-the-hyderabad-killings-right.md

 All true.
 But do we take law into our hands?
 Or do we let the police take law into their own hands?
 When did the police become synonymous with the law?
 Let me remind you, we are a republic (with a lowercase r---I'm getting tired already).
 The moment you throw away the law, whatever little restraint that exists today---on the unlawful or the powerful---will vanish.
 Lawlessness is much worse than delayed justice.

+Look the judiciary does not have magical powers.
+The judiciary must abide by the law.
+The law dictates that the proof of crime should be beyond reasonable doubt.
+This is the law's way of protecting the innocents, in whose warmth the criminals manage to bask.
+The investigating agencies must submit valid proof which the courts can base their judgements on.
+In most cases, the judge knows that the accused is a criminal, but he can do nothing until the prosecution produces valid evidence.
+The investigating agencies must gather the evidence.
+A major reason for the failure of the judiciary is the investigating agencies.

+If the laws are inadequate, the lawmakers are to answer.
+And who are the lawmakers?
+The ones we elect.
+Another part of the failure of these cases is the lawmakers.
+And the judiciary is to blame as well.
+Why do public prosecutors not appear in courts during hearings?
+Who gives the right to the courts to be indifferent to cases?
+No doubt, there is incompetency in the judiciary as well, as everywhere else.

 ## Precedents and looking forward

 The legal system must be a system.
 The legal system (or more specifically, the judiciary) is independent, and is answerable to The Book, and the book alone.
 This is why the people do not elect the judiciary---people cannot directly pressurise the judiciary.